mworion/MountWizzard4/docs/_sources/install/mw4.rst.txt

     python startup.pyz

 .. warning::
     The new script 3.x supports only Windows, Mac and x86 Linux distributions!
+    This is valid also for the support of MW4 v3.x
-    If you need other support, please use the actual scripts 2.x.
+    If you need support other platforms, please use the actual scripts 2.x. and MW4 v2.x versions.

 Windows 10/11: